songyoungoh/team_bassconnections_fall23/README.md

    * m_train_baseline.py: This file is to train the model as a baseline.
    * m_test_different_size.py: This file is to train the model with data size from 500 to 65000 to test the influence of data size on the deep learning model performance.
 4. make mrlsnet_Train_baseline: train and test the baseline.
 5. make mrlsnet_Train_with_different_data_size: train the model by different data sizes.
-After that, use mlrsnet_eval.ipynb to visualize the results.
+After that, use MLRSNet_EVAL.ipynb to visualize the results.

 **Brazilian Coffee Scenes:**
 1. To perform EDA, use 'BrazilianCoffeeEDA.ipynb' in the 'notebooks' folder.
 This shows the distribution of the data.